invertase/java-docs-samples/memorystore/valkey/session/GUIDE.md

 The first step is to initialize a Spring Boot application.
 The [official guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using [Spring Initializer](https://start.spring.io/).

 1. Choose `Maven` as the project type for this demonstration.
-2. Select Sprint Boot version 3.4.1.
+2. Select Spring Boot version `3.4.1`.
 3. Complete the appropriate metadata.
-4. Choose your preferred `Packing` for downloading.
+4. Choose your preferred `Packaging` for downloading.
 5. Select `Java 17` for your Java version.
 6. Finally, generate and extract the files.

 #### Installing additional dependencies

-Next, ensure the following dependencies have been added to your POM.xml file.
+Next, ensure the following dependencies have been added to your POM.xml file:

 #### Jedis

-Add the folowing snippet toconnect directly to the Memorystore for Valkey instance.
+Add the following snippet to connect directly to the Memorystore for Valkey instance.

 ```xml
 <!-- Jedis: Redis Java Client -->